espnet/espnet_onnx/README.md

 # espnet_onnx
 **ESPNet without PyTorch!**

-Users can easily export espnet models to onnx format.
+Utility library to easily export espnet models to onnx format.
 There is no need to install PyTorch or ESPNet on your machine if you already have exported files!

 **Note**: This repository is not registered on pypi yet, so please clone and place the scripts in some directory.